 What will my meals be like at BIDMC?

 The BIDMC internal medicine residency program generously provides outside catered food each day for lunch, including Mexican and Indian food, gourmet sandwiches, and pizza.
 The program also provides meal cards with money allotted each year to be used in the cafeterias on the east and west campuses, cafes, as well as the Starbucks in the main lobby.
 The hospital also provides free food to housestaff on call on the weekends.
-The internal medicine housestaff are also lucky enough to have a dedicated housestaff lounge with 2 Flavia machines for making free gourmet coffee, and a cappuccino machine is in the works!
+The internal medicine housestaff are also lucky enough to have a dedicated housestaff lounge with a Flavia machine for making free gourmet coffee, and a cappuccino machine is in the works!
 If you like fast food, there is a food court, The Galleria, across the street from the hospital where you can buy anything from McDonald's to burritos, as well as a nearby Souper Salad.